kymark12/Codeception-Practice/README.md

-/* This repository is for my Codeception automated test cases for a hiring assignment */
+/* This repository is for my Codeception automated test cases*/

 NOTE: I did this on a windows machine while learning the framework as well, I had fun :)